platt-sam/shakespeare-alt-endings/README.md

 This is my project for SOU Hackathon 2023.
 GitHub doesn't allow users to fork their own repositories.

+As I am the President of SOU's Computer Science Club, this project is ineligible to win SOU Hackathon 2023.

 If you would like to see other participants' projects, the main repository is https://github.com/platt-sam/souhackathon2023.

 ## Purpose